csbl-usp/NIPT/README.md

   - There is a file named **Microhaplotypes.txt** inside the folder **Files**.
 Add a line in the file with chromosome, start position and end position (chr4:7447228-7447353).

   - There is a file named **SNPs.bed** inside the folder **Files**.
 Put the SNPs that compose the microhaplotype in bed format (7 columns).

+**3. To calculate the probability of paternity**

+  - Go to the directory where the mother, the plasma and the alleged father's BAM files are located.

+  - Call the script Paternity_Calc.pl
+    ```
+    Paternity_Calc.pl -X BAM_alleged_father -Y BAM_mother -Z BAM_plasma
+    ```

+  - We settled the default parameters, but it can be changed.